Dershowitz011/FoldingCell/README.md

 #Usage

-Please refer to the documentation as provided in [folding-cell](https://github.com/Ramotion/folding-cell) by [Ramtion].
+Please refer to the documentation as provided in [folding-cell](https://github.com/Ramotion/folding-cell) by Ramtion.

 ### Setting up with Carthage